lifeSpanOfaNote/IEOR223-project-group-0/README.md

 * The `diffusion_for_images_pretrained` folder contains sample images and model weights saved from our previous training processes.
 * `generate_from_pretrained_diff.ipynb` is the note book for generating new samples using the pretrained diffusion model saved in `diffusion_for_images_pretrained`, through an [automized pipeline](https://huggingface.co/docs/diffusers/using-diffusers/write_own_pipeline).

+## VAE

+The folder `VAE` contains the following:

+* `VAE_with_IS_FID` is a notebook for creating, training and evaluating a diffusion model on the CIFAR-10 dataset from scratch.